Alternatives of entanglement depth and metrological entanglement criteria: Introduction

 \section{Introduction}

-One of the possible ways of characterizing the multipartite entanglement of quantum states is \emph{producibility}, given by the size of the largest entangled subsystem \cite{Sorensen-2001,Guhne-2005}.
+One of the possible ways of characterizing the multipartite entanglement in an $n$-partite quantum system is \emph{producibility}, given by the size of the largest entangled subsystem~\cite{Sorensen-2001,Guhne-2005}.
 A \emph{pure state} is $k$-producible, if the largest entangled subsystem is of size at most $k$, that is, if it can be given by a state vector of the form

-where $\cket{\psi_i}$ are state vectors of the disjoint subsystems of size at most $k$ \cite{Sorensen-2001,Guhne-2005,Lucke-2014}.
+where $\cket{\psi_i}$ are state vectors of the disjoint subsystems of size at most $k$~\cite{Sorensen-2001,Guhne-2005}.
 A \emph{mixed state} $\rho$ is $k$-producible if it can be given as a mixture of pure $k$-producible states.
 Note that a $k$-producible state is $k'$ producible for all $k'\geq k$, so the minimal value of $k$ for which the state is $k$-producible is the characteristic property of the state, called the \emph{entanglement depth}, $D(\rho)$.
+The entanglement depth can be detected by collective measurements~\cite{Sorensen-2001,Lucke-2014,Vitagliano-2017,Vitagliano-2018} or by correlation measurements~\cite{Guhne-2005}.
+If the density matrix is known in small systems, semidefinite programming can also be used~\cite{Jungnitsch-2011}.
+There is also a general theory that bounds the entanglement depth based on the expectation value of witness operators~\cite{Sun-2024}.

-There have been many groundbreaking experiments putting a lower bound on the entanglement depth of a quantum system, aiming to produce larger and larger entanglement depth, reaching the thousands \cite{Gross-2010,Lucke-2014,Hosten-2016,McConnell-2015,Haas-2014,Zou-2018}.
+There have been many groundbreaking experiments putting a lower bound on the entanglement depth of a quantum system, aiming to produce larger and larger entanglement depth, reaching the thousands~\cite{Esteve-2008,Gross-2010,Leroux-2010,Lucke-2014,Hosten-2016,McConnell-2015,Haas-2014,Zou-2018,Xin-2023}.
+Number-resolving detectors have recently been developed that will further increase the entanglement depth obtained in these systems~\cite{Hetzel-2023,Quensen-2025}.
 At this point, an important question arises.
 A system of $100$ particles of entanglement depth $D=20$ can be realized in various ways.
 The two extreme cases are when all $20$-particle groups are fully entangled, given by the state vector

 Clearly, we would like to distinguish these two cases and also \emph{many but not too many} further cases in-between, by generalizing the concept of entanglement depth.